solvia-labs/solvia/docs/src/cli/transfer-tokens.md

 #### Transfer tokens from your first wallet to the second address

 Next, prove that you own the airdropped tokens by transferring them.
-The Solana cluster will only accept the transfer if you sign the transaction with the private keypair corresponding to the sender's public key in the transaction.
+The Solvia cluster will only accept the transfer if you sign the transaction with the private keypair corresponding to the sender's public key in the transaction.